from the south end to chestnut hill

 In 2005, the Church in the 21st Century Initiative, which was founded in the midst of the sex abuse scandal as a catalyst and resource for engaging critical issues facing the Catholic Church, became a permanent center at Boston College.

-In October 2008, the University launched “Light the World: the 150th Anniversary Campaign for Boston College,” setting a goal of $1.5 billion to support a strategic plan that advances academic program development, faculty expansion and research, and endows undergraduate financial aid, student formation programs, capital projects, and efforts to advance Boston College as the world's leading Catholic university.
+In October 2008, the University launched “Light the World" campaign, setting a goal of $1.5 billion to support a strategic plan that advances academic program development, faculty expansion and research, and endows undergraduate financial aid, student formation programs, capital projects, and efforts to advance Boston College as the world's leading Catholic university.

 To honor its 150th anniversary, Boston College embarked in September 2012 on a three-semester celebration that began with a Mass at Fenway Park for nearly 20,000 alumni, students, faculty, and friends of the University.
 A series of academic symposia also took place, as did a swearing-in ceremony for new citizens that paid tribute to the institution's immigrant roots.
 Students and alumni participated through service projects and a student concert at Symphony Hall.
 The celebration concluded with a Mass on December 12, 2013.